Biscuits are to home cooking as dogs are to human beings. They're comforting, could be considered your best friend, and are always eager to please.

 If you do an egg wash, ensure that you're only washing the tops of the biscuits, not the sides.
 Washing the sides can impede the rise.

 You can use a thin-edged cup or wine glass in a pinch.
+Cookie cutters are also great substitutes, but don't expect them to come out like a cute rocking horse.

 Related